ethneystewart/EthneyCode/CMPE 332/README.md

 ---

 ## Descriptions:
 This is a website that was built using html, css, and php.
-A SQL database was created and data was populated and queried into website using SQL as well.
+A SQL database was created and data was populated and queried into website.

 # Setup Details:
 Requires PHP Admin